Desura

 Desura was a digital distribution platform for the Microsoft Windows, Linux and OS X platforms.
 The service distributed games and related media online, with a primary focus on small independent game developers rather than larger companies.
 Desura contained automated game updates, community features, and developer resources.
 The client allowed users to create and distribute game mods as well.

 Many independent developers (for example Scott Cawthon) and small companies published their content on Desura including Frozenbyte, Frictional Games, Introversion Software, Basilisk Games, S2 Games, Linux Game Publishing, RuneSoft, Running with Scissors, Interplay Entertainment, and Double Fine Productions.
 Desura sold many games that were previously included in Humble Bundle initiatives, as well as numerous other commercial titles.
 Desura also provided several freeware and free software games.

 Originally, the platform was developed by DesuraNET; it was later sold to Linden Lab, and then to Bad Juju Games, which filed for bankruptcy in June 2015.
-In October 2016, Desura was acquired by Danish company OnePlay a subscription-based online rental service intended to relaunch Desura, but failed due to its bankruptcy.
-Desura's website spent four years being down, and since 2020, is now unrelated to the original Desura service.
+In October 2016, Desura was acquired by Danish company OnePlay, a subscription-based online rental service intended to relaunch Desura.
+OnePlay's plan to relaunch Desura failed and Desura's website spent four years being down.
+Now since 2020, it is unrelated to the original Desura service, being a browser game website.